Sofia Alves: Biography

 She is one of the most requested and most popular actresses on Portuguese television.
-After, at the end of 1992, having started his television career in A Banqueira do Povo and participating in series (Ballet Rose (1998) or Jornalistas (1999), he stood out as the protagonist of several telenovelas.
+At the end of 1992, having started her television career in A Banqueira do Povo and participating in series (Ballet Rose (1998) or Jornalistas (1999), she stood out as the protagonist of several telenovelas.

 Some of the characters, in soap operas, that highlighted the actress were two protagonists that the actress brought to life, that is, Luísa Negrão and Leonor in Olhos de Água (TVI, 2000/2001), in which she played the two twin sisters.
 Also noteworthy are Joana Figueiredo, the character the actress portrayed in A Jóia de África (TVI, 2002); And the characters Margarida Monteiro in O Teu Olhar (TVI, 2003/2004), Sara Botelho in Fala-me de Amor (TVI, 2005/2006), Clara Machado da Câmara in Ilha dos Amores (TVI, 2007).

 One of the milestones of her career was the character Hortense, in Remédio Santo (2011/12, TVI), it was such a remarkable role that the public awarded the actress the TV7 Dias Trophy for Best Leading Actress in 2011.

 Her last television project was in the telenovela "Mulheres", where she gave life to the character Mariana, a character that, in the words of the actress, was the most important of her career in television due to the density of the role and the strong dramatic load.
 Her demanding and versatile work has earned her the highest praise from critics and the public for her extraordinary performance and several nominations for best actress awards.

 She has been married since 2007 to director Celso Cleto.
-He lives between Lapa do Lobo, in the municipality of Nelas, and Oeiras, where he carries out his professional activity.
+She lives between Lapa do Lobo, in the municipality of Nelas, and Oeiras, where she carries out her professional activity.

-He is currently on a major international tour in Spain with the play “Freno de mano” which premiered in August 2018 in Bilbao at the prestigious Euskalduna theater, alongside the show “Porta com Porta” which premiered in 2017 in Portugal (it’s been 4 years since scene).
-Dedicated exclusively to theater in recent years, she was honored on the Walk of Fame in Portugal with her name inscribed on the Portuguese pavement.